中文 | English

 Myth: Transgender people cannot know for sure what gender they are until they hit puberty / 18 years old

-One reason many people believe this is that they wrongly assume gender identity is a by-product of sexuality.
+Many people wrongly assume gender identity is a by-product of sexuality.
 This also sometimes leads to accusations that any child who expresses a transgender identity must have been sexually abused.
 This is not true.
 Gender identity exists independent of sexuality.
-Children do not need to know what sex or sexual attraction is in order to tell you if they’re a boy or a girl.
+Children do not need to know what sex or sexual attraction is in order to tell you if they’re a boy or a girl, and are typically able to do so long before they turn 18.

 A 2015 study exploring subconscious gender identity in children found that transgender children experienced their gender identities in ways indistinguishable from their non-trans peers.
 In other words, a transgender girl ‘feels’ like a girl in the exact same way other girls do.